Jax05/100-days-of-code/log.md

 ### Day 3: June 23, 2017, Friday

 **Today's Progress**: Went through FreeCodeCamp's first two projects.
 "Build a Tribute Page" and "Build a Personal Portfolio Webpage".
 Started onto the Basic Javascript tutorials.
 Tomorrow I'll be volunteering at a Bike Rodeo, and then at a multicultural festival.
 Shift looks to be 12:30pm to 20:00.
 I'll wake up early to get some coding time in before I head off to "work".
+Also properlyl configured my laptop to have my git user credentials.

 **Links**